-Missouri offers a number of grants and scholarships, administered by the Missouri Department of Higher Education, to help pay for college.
+Missouri offers a number of grants and scholarships, administered by the Missouri Department of Higher Education & Workforce Development, to help pay for college.

-Be sure to check all eligibility and renewal requirements at dhe.mo.gov/ppc/grants.
+Be sure to check all eligibility and renewal requirements at dhewd.mo.gov/ppc/grants.

-The A+ Scholarship provides funds to eligible graduates of A+ designated high schools who attend a participating public community colleges or vocational/technical schools, or certain private two-year vocational/technical schools.
+The A+ Scholarship provides funds for eligible graduates of A+ designated high schools who attend a participating public community colleges or vocational/technical schools, or certain private two-year vocational/technical schools.

 Access Missouri is a need-based program designed to be simple to understand, provide predictable, portable awards, and increase access to a student’s school of choice.